mjkillough/cnx/README.md

  - Active Window Title — Shows the title (EWMH's `_NET_WM_NAME`) for the currently focused window (EWMH's `_NEW_ACTIVE_WINDOW`).
  - Pager — Shows the WM's workspaces/groups, highlighting whichever is currently active.
 (Uses EWMH's `_NET_DESKTOP_NAMES`/`_NET_NUMBER_OF_DESKTOPS`/`_NET_CURRENT_DESKTOP`).
  - Sensors — Periodically parses and displays the output of the `sensors` utility, allowing CPU temperature to be displayed.
  - Volume — Uses `alsa-lib` to show the current volume/mute status of the default output device.
+(Disable by removing default feature `volume-control`).
  - Battery — Uses `/sys/class/power_supply/` to show details on the remaining battery and charge status.
  - Clock — Shows the time.